 Elizabeth L. Glanville, B.A.
 Wellesley College; M.A., Ph.D.
 Fuller Theological Seminary.
-Director of Doctoral Studies and Assistant Professor of Leadership.
+Director of Doctoral Programs and Assistant Professor of Leadership.

 Jehu J Hanciles, B.A.
 Fourah Bay College, University of Sierra Leone; M.Th.
 University of Edinburgh; Ph.D.
 University of Edinburgh.
-Director of the Global Research Institute and Associate Professor of Mission History and Globalization.
+Director of the Global Research Institute and Associate Professor of the History of Christianity and Globalization.

 Mark Hopkins, B.A.
 University of Texas at Austin; M.A.R.
 Harding University Graduate School of Religion; M.Div.
 Gordon-Conwell Theological Seminary, Ph.D.
 Fuller Theological Seminary.
-Director of Distance Learning (Systems and Services) and Assistant Professor of Leadership.
+Director of the MA in Global Leadership Program and Assistant Professor of Leadership.